A wide range of wellness services are offered through Human Resource Services to UNI faculty and

 Employees have access to fitness and leisure classes, personal trainers, massages, adult and youth swim lessons, CPR and first aid classes,

 and over-the-counter products through the Student Health Clinic.
 Visit UNI Wellness & Recreation Services (WRS) for more information on the

-subscription at any point during the year, but orders should be placed before Friday in order to receive the following week’s food
+food box subscription at any point during the year, but orders should be placed before Friday to receive the following week’s food box.

 For further information about the Workplace Local Food Box Program, please email Rachel Wobeter, Local Food Program